CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

   # Create a baseline dataset (only necessary if no baseline exists on the system)
   # git clone the baseline code

-  ./cice.setup -m onyx -e intel --suite base_suite --testid base0 -bgen cice.my.baseline
+  ./cice.setup -m onyx -e intel --suite base_suite --testid base0 --bgen cice.my.baseline

   # Run the test suite with the new code
   # git clone the new code